Individual Awards | Organizational Awards | Scholarships

 National Certification Champion Award

-BCEN’s National Certification Champion Award (formerly Honorary Certification Recognition Award) recognizes health care facilities and health systems that:
+BCEN’s National Certification Champion Award recognizes healthcare facilities and health systems that:

 - Exemplify excellence in supporting emergency RNs who pursue BCEN certifications

-- Show achievement in designing and implementing effective and innovative practices and programs that encourage, support, and recognize emergency nursing specialty certification
+- Show achievement in designing effective and innovative programs supporting emergency nursing specialty certification

-- Demonstrate the impact of a board certified emergency nurse workforce on patient, nurse and organizational outcomes
+- Demonstrate the impact of board certified emergency nurses on patient, nurse and organizational outcomes through data-based examples

-One national winner will be recognized in each of the following categories:
+One winner will be recognized in each of the following categories:

-- Small Healthcare Organization: single hospital emergency department, trauma program or freestanding emergency center with less than 30,000 visits per year, or a single critical care ground transport and/or flight base
+- Small Healthcare Facility: single hospital emergency department, trauma program or freestanding emergency center with less than 30,000 visits per year, OR a single flight and/or critical care ground transport base, OR a single burn center/burn unit

-- Large Healthcare Organization: single hospital emergency department, trauma program or freestanding emergency center with more than 30,000 visits per year
+- Large Healthcare Facility: single hospital emergency department, trauma program or freestanding emergency center with more than 30,000 visits per year

-- Healthcare System: a group or system of 2 or more hospital emergency departments, trauma programs, freestanding emergency centers, or critical care ground transport and/or flight bases
+- Health System: a group or system of 2 or more of the following: hospital emergency departments, trauma programs, freestanding emergency centers, critical care ground transport and/or flight bases, OR burn centers/burn units

 Eligibility Requirements